Titanium yellow

-Titanium yellow, also nickel antimony titanium yellow, nickel antimony titanium yellow rutile, CI Pigment Yellow 53, or C.I.
-77788, is a yellow pigment with the chemical composition of NiO·Sb_{2}O_{3}·20TiO_{2}.
-It is a complex inorganic compound.
-Its melting point lies above 1000 °C, and has extremely low solubility in water.
-While it contains antimony and nickel, their bioavailability is very low, so the pigment is relatively safe.

-The pigment has crystal lattice of rutile, with 2-5% of titanium ions replaced with nickel(II) and 9-12% of them replaced with antimony(III).
+Titanium yellow is a yellow pigment with the chemical composition NiO·Sb_{2}O_{3}·20TiO_{2}.
+It is considered a complex inorganic color pigment (CICP), formerly known as a mixed phase metal oxide.
+The pigment has a rutile crystal lattice, with 2-5% of titanium ions replaced with nickel(II) and 9-12% of them replaced with antimony(III).

+Properties

+Titanium yellow has a melting point above 1000 °C and extremely low solubility in water.

+As other CICPs, it has excellent heat stability and good chemical stability.

+Production

-Titanium yellow is manufactured by reacting fine powders of metal oxides, hydroxides, or carbonates in solid state in temperatures between 1000 and 1200 °C, either in batches or continuously in a pass-through furnace.
+CICPs such as titanium yellow are manufactured by calcining fine powders of metal oxides, hydroxides, or carbonates in solid state at temperatures between 650 and 1300 °C.

+Use

 Titanium yellow is used primarily as a pigment for plastics and ceramic glazes, and in art painting.

+It also finds use in high-end applications such as automotive and coil coatings.

+Safety

+While titanium yellow contains antimony and nickel, it is considered relatively inert and can be regarded as "physiologically and environmentally harmless."